 Mission and objectives

-• Support the recruitment of world-class professors-researchers at HEC Montréal;
+• Support the recruitment of world-class researchers;

 • Ensure the organization of international-level thematic events;